Antiquity’s high holy place

 Since Greece achieved independence again in 1832 (when Athens was just a small village of a few thousand, though it became the capital within a year), the Acropolis has been the subject of nearly constant work to return it to its appearance during its heyday in the late fifth century B.C.E.
 Work continues on the Parthenon, the Propylaea and the Temple of Athena Nike, with a short pause for the Olympics, and will not be finished for some years.

 “Antiquity’s High Holy Place” by Harrison Eiteljorg, II, originally appeared in Archaeology Odyssey, November/December 2004.
+It was first republished in Bible History Daily on April 25, 2014.

 a.
 Plutarch, the Roman historian, reports that Phidias had been advised by Pericles to make all the gold on the statue removable so that it could be weighed and accounted for, in the event the sculptor was accused of theft; indeed, such a charge was brought, so the plan was indeed well-advised.